 Interestingly, bitcoins are not only accepted in the online world but a number of small brick-and-mortar businesses accept them as well (Foodler LLC. and Buyer’s Best Friend Wholesale & Mercantile INC. are among the small businesses embracing the bitcoins early).

 With the stunning spread of the acceptability of bitcoins it is only natural that bitcoin casinos have emerged, too.
 The most popular bitcoin betting game is SatoshiDice, and the advantages of betting with bitcoins are incontestable.
 For one, you don’t need to register or create an account, which means you can play instantly.
 Also, the payout procedure is almost instant.
+And it’s not just casinos getting in on this emerging currency – the world of sports gambling is also starting to offer bitcoin betting as an option for its clients too, meaning there are even more opportunities to spend bitcoins.

 One wonders if bitcoins became a strong anonymous payment system, could it become a solution to the U.S. online gambling prohibition?